rusticlion/PortRoyal/ComprehensiveDesignDocument.md

 5.4 Passage of Time
 Timeline: 72 weeks, with the earthquake striking randomly between weeks 60-72.
-At Sea: Zone movement or major actions cost 1 week.
+At Sea: Zone movement costs time (base 1 week, modified by wind/crew).
+Major actions like specific exploration events might cost time.
+Combat itself does not advance the week counter, but initiating it might if tied to an action.
+(Clarified time costs)
-In Port: Actions take 1-3 weeks (e.g., 1 for repairs, 2 for investments).
+In Port: Actions take 1-3 weeks (e.g., 1 for basic repairs, 2 for investments, 1 for recruiting).
+(Confirmed port time costs)
 Hints: NPC rumors and tremors escalate as the quake approaches.
 5.5 Economic Systems
 Trade Routes: Buy low, sell high across ports with dynamic pricing.